 - Approximately 50% of hemangiosarcoma tumors originate in the spleen

-The hemangiosarcoma tumors do not respond well to chemotherapy, adding on average just 180 days to the dog’s lifespan, while at the same time reducing the quality of the extended life.
-Many owners opt not to treat their dogs, given the poor prognosis resulting from these expensive treatments.
+The hemangiosarcoma tumors do not respond well to chemotherapy, adding on average just 2–3 months to the dog’s life span while simultaneously reducing the quality of the extended life.
+Many owners opt not to treat their dogs given the poor prognosis resulting from these expensive treatments.

 The Number One Holistic Cancer Fighter

-The Coriolus Versicolor mushroom, known commonly as the Yunzhi mushroom or the Turkey-tail mushroom, has been used in traditional Chinese medicine for over 2,000 years.
-Chinese medical practitioners have prized the Yunzhi for its healing and energizing properties.
-As interest in holistic approaches to medicine have increased over the last two decades, Western researchers have begun studying this mushroom as a possible cancer fighter in humans and canines alike.
-Much of the research has focused on a compound found within the mushroom, polysaccharopeptide, or PSP.
+The Coriolus versicolor mushroom, known commonly as the yun zhi mushroom or the turkey tail mushroom, has been used in traditional Chinese medicine for over 2,000 years.
+Chinese medical practitioners have prized yun zhi for its healing and energizing properties.
+As interest in holistic approaches to medicine has increased over the last two decades, Western researchers have begun studying this mushroom for its potential as a possible cancer fighter in humans and in canines alike.
+Much of the research has focused on a compound found within the mushroom called polysaccharopeptide or PSP.